Who's Who in Toronto350?

 Communications Coordinator - Roger Boyd, oversees communications to supporters.

 Roger sits on the executive committee as Communications Coordinator.
 The primary responsibility for the Communications Coordinator is to chair the Communications Hub.
 This means ensuring that there are enough people to get tasks done, and that the people volunteering in your hub feel supported.
 Beyond that, here are some tasks assigned to the hub:

 - Maintain the Toronto350.org social media presence (Facebook, Twitter, etc)

 - Manage email blasts to our mailing list

 - Assist campaigns, as needed, on creating and publicizing events, creating press releases, blog posts, etc

 Media and Creative Coordinator - Kalina Hada-Lemon, leads artistic efforts and media communication

-Research Coordinator - Philip L, helps to develop and share materials relevant to campaigns and operations.
+Research Coordinator - Erin L., helps to develop and share materials relevant to campaigns and operations.

 Amelia Rose's passion for climate related work grew by working on solidarity campaigns and visiting the impact zones across Canada where people are living with the affects of climate change.